kamleshkc2002/Security-Principles/Principles.md

   - Use Ssl To Protect Session Authentication Cookies
   - Use The Correct Algorithm And Correct Key Size
   - Validate All Values Sent From The Client

+## Misc Laws?
+  - Security controls decay over time
+  - Highly reliable software is not necessarily secure.
+  - Increasing software reliability will have only minimal impact on security.
+  - Systems will migrate toward states of higher and higer risk over time.